brython-dev/brython/www/doc/en/jsobjects.md

 If the Javascript object is a function, the arguments passed to the Python function are converted into Javascript objects, using the reverse of the above table.
-If the argument is a Python dictionary, it is converted into a Javascript object; the dictionary must only have keys of type `str`.
+If the argument is a Python dictionary, it is converted into a Javascript object; keys in the Python dictionary are converted to strings in the Javascript object.

 Take care, a Javascript function can't be called with keyword arguments, this raises a `TypeError` exception : if the function is defined by